David Kennedy (jurist): Life and career

-David Kennedy obtained his A.B. from Brown University in 1976, graduating cum laude.
+David Kennedy obtained his B.A. from Brown University in 1976, graduating cum laude.
 In 1979 he completed a Master of Arts in Law and Diplomacy at the Fletcher School of Law and Diplomacy at Tufts University.
 He then attended Harvard Law School, where he graduated magna cum laude with a J.D. in 1980, after which he was admitted to the Bar in the District of Columbia.
 Kennedy returned to the Tufts and the Fletcher school to complete his doctoral studies, obtaining a PhD in international law and organizations, law and economic development in 1984.

 In 1981 Kennedy took up a position as lecturer in Law at Harvard.
 Over the next 25 years Kennedy held a succession of academic appointments at Harvard, progressing through the academic ranks as assistant professor, professor, and faculty director.
 He is considered a leading figure in international law.
 He is well known for his article Challenging Expert Rule: The Politics of Global Governance.

 He has worked for the United Nations, the European Commission and in private practice.
 Kennedy is also a member of Council on Foreign Relations, a position held since 2003.